Why Do Rabbits Thump?

 Rabbits are social animals and would always want to bond with their carers.

-A happy rabbit would likely groom you, nudge you, or come close to you when you call her name.
+A happy rabbit would likely groom, nudge, or come close to you when you call her name.

-Also, a happy rabbit would always want to lie beside you on the same bed.
+Also, a happy rabbit always wants to lie beside you on the same bed.

 Yes, rabbits also thump to get the attention of their carer.